InsideOut Institute Logo

 Treatment Options

+The good news is that recovery from Anorexia Nervosa is not only possible, but also to be expected, providing the person receives timely and appropriate treatment.
+Different treatments are likely to be beneficial at different stages of the illness.
 For children and adolescents, the first line treatment recommendation is Family Based Treatment, commonly referred to as FBT or Maudsley Family Therapy.

+For adults, the best evidence for treatment is a combination of nutritional rehabilitation and psychological therapies.
 Hospital-based treatment may be required when a person needs medical stabilisation, nutritional rehabilitation and intensive support to manage disordered eating behaviours.

-For any person with Anorexia Nervosa, it is important to seek care from an empathetic and skilled GP who can remained involved in your care throughout treatment and can monitor your physical health.
+For any person with Anorexia Nervosa, it is important to seek care from an empathetic and skilled GP who can remain involved in your care throughout treatment and can monitor your physical health.
 A trained and skilled community clinician will almost always be needed to deliver evidence-based treatment.

 References

-1. American Psychiatric Association.
-(2013).
-Diagnostic and statistical manual of mental disorders (5th ed.).Washington, DC: American Psychiatric Press.
+American Psychiatric Association.
+(2022).
+Diagnostic and statistical manual of mental disorders (5th ed.
+Text Revision).
+Washington, DC: American Psychiatric Press.